SysBioChalmers/Human-GEM-guide/mkdocs/docs/index.md

 # Human-GEM User Guide

+!!! important
+    This guide applies to Human-GEM version [v1.4.0](https://github.com/SysBioChalmers/Human-GEM/releases/tag/v1.4.0) or newer.
+If you are using an older version of Human-GEM, we cannot guarantee that it will function as described in this guide.

 ## Overview

 This guide contains instructions and examples of how to use [Human-GEM](https://github.com/SysBioChalmers/Human-GEM), a human genome-scale metabolic model (GEM).
 Choose a section from the sidebar or the list below to get started!